-(1) Prepare and sign all notices and regulations dealing with the NASA Grant and Cooperative Agreements Handbook and the Federal Acquisitions Regulation (FAR), in accordance with the FR Document Drafting Handbook.
+(1) Prepare and sign all notices and regulations in the 14 CFR pt.
+1260 and 48 CFR, in accordance with the FRDDH.

-(2) Certify and transmit all procurement-related notices and regulations to the FR for publication.
+(2) Process and transmit all procurement-related notices and regulations to the FR for publication, via its Web Portal.

 (4) Submit regulatory priorities and regulations under development to the FR Liaison Officer for inclusion in the Regulatory Plan and the Unified Agenda.

 f.
-The NASA General Counsel, or designee, shall:
+The NASA General Counsel is responsible for:

-(1) Prepare and sign all notices announcing the availability of patents for licensing and notices of intent to grant a specific patent license.
+(1) Preparing and signing all notices announcing the availability of patents for licensing and notices of intent to grant a specific patent license.

-(2) Advise OICMS on the legal requirements for publishing in the FR.
+(2) Advising the FR Liaison Officer on the legal requirements for publishing in the FR.

-(3) Review and concur on all NASA regulations and NASA's annual statement of regulatory priorities and semiannual Unified Agenda, as prescribed by EO 12988, Civil Justice Reform.
+(3) Reviewing and concurring on all NASA regulations and NASA's annual statement of regulatory priorities and semiannual Unified Agenda, as prescribed by EO 12988.

-g.
-The Assistant Administrator for Strategic Infrastructure, or designee, shall:

-(1) Prepare and coordinate notices that have the potential to adversely affect the environment, or cause public controversy due to environmental impacts, to ensure compliance with the National Environmental Policy Act of 1969, as amended.

-(3) Designate an Indian Tribal Governments Liaison Officer.

 h.
+The Assistant Administrator for Strategic Infrastructure, or designee, is responsible for:

+(1) Preparing and coordinating notices that have the potential to adversely affect the environment, or cause public controversy due to environmental impacts, to ensure compliance with the 42 U.S.C.
+4321 et seq, as amended.

+(3) Designating an Indian Tribal Governments Liaison Officer.

-The Federalism Officer shall review the Agency's consolidation of regulations under development, prior to submission to OMB's Unified Agenda, in order to:
+i.
+The Federalism Officer reviews the Agency's consolidation of regulations under development, prior to submission to OMB's Unified Agenda, in order to:

-(1) Determine the impact of each NASA regulation on State and local government, pursuant to EO 13232, Federalism.
+(1) Determine the impact of each NASA regulation on State and local government, pursuant to EO 13232.